 When you’re aiming to improve business continuity with an advanced service-oriented architecture for your software then It’s the right time to invest in the mobile app refactoring process with iOS or Android app development services.

-Now the question arises how does application refactoring works?
+Now the question arises how does application refactoring work?
 There are four ways to refactor an app & here are they:

-When the scope of a project is expected to diversify, you must consider rewriting the code from scratch as per the new requirements & technology trends 2021.
+When the scope of a project is expected to diversify, you must consider rewriting the code from scratch as per the new requirements & technology trends of 2023.

 With new tech updates, programming languages, & business intelligence tools coming on your way, you have to keep your code up to date.
 You can use third-party integrations, useful frameworks, & other useful features to upgrade your legacy app to a more stable state.

 It sounds pretty interesting to know how to rewrite your code, isn’t it?
 There are two popular ways to do mobile app rewriting as categorized below:

 In our debate on refactor vs rewrite, we’ve gone through a deep discussion on how these two things are different & favorable aspects of top digital transformation trends for emerging startups, SMEs, & businesses in the competitive marketplace.
 While programmers are free to go ahead with any of these practices to optimize code readability, performance, & maintainability, app owners can only rely on trusted technology partners like Appventurez to revamp their existing legacy app with stunning add-ons & features to deliver innovative mobility solutions.

 In general terms, refactoring is a kind of coding process that modifies the internal architecture or pattern of an existing program’s source code of an app without altering its external behavior.